Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 Contoso Mart merges all features of interest into the offer clickthrough data during the logging step, ensuring that the model is trained only on features that will be readily available after deployment.
 Rolling counts of recent page views are maintained using Azure Stream Analytics and Azure Event Hub.

 <a name="modelselection"></a>
-## Multiclass Classifier Model Selection
+## Classifier Model Selection

 Binary classifiers assign one of two possible labels to a given data point based on the values of relevant features.
 Multiclass classifiers extend this concept, creating a model that assigns one of 3+ labels for each data point.
-In this use case, we use a multiclass classifier to assign a label indicating which of the possible offers should be displayed (because that offer is deemed most likely to result in a clickthrough event).
+In this use case, Contoso Mart trained a binary classifier to predict whether a given displayed offer would result in a clickthrough.
+Other retailers may elect to train a multiclass classifier to predict the best of several offer options to display.

 Major advantages of classifiers over alternatives like hybrid recommendation models include their potentially faster speed, lower resource requirements, and improved explainability.
 However, classifiers are challenged by the introduction of new classes and very large numbers of classes.
 (Hybrid recommendation models may then be preferable: see the following example use case.)